A user guide to combining Confluence macros

 - Improve the organisation of your content: Structure your content more effectively by grouping related information together.

-- Increase page interactivity: Integrate interactive macros without making your pages cluttered - like placing a button macro within a pop-up dialog macro.
+- Increase page interactivity: Integrate interactive macros without cluttering your pages, such as a button macro within a pop-up dialog macro.

 Can all Confluence macros be combined?